seenivasan-offl/AI-Powered-Disaster-Early-Warning-System/README.md

-# AI-Powered Disaster Early Warning System
+# AI-Powered Disaster Early Warning System using React, Springboot and AI/ML

 This project is a full-stack AI-powered platform for disaster monitoring, incident reporting, and early warning.
 It integrates user reporting, real-time alerts, AI-based predictions, and multi-channel notifications to help communities and authorities respond effectively to natural disasters.